hammadxcm/image-magnifier/SECURITY.md

 ## Supported Versions

-Use this section to tell peop
+Use this section to tell peopl